Rangers FC administrators make 'good progress'

 Mr Salmond has appealed to the club and HM Revenue and Customs to hold talks about how any money owed could be paid back and over what timescale.

-Rangers was placed in administration on Tuesday after a legal stand-off at the Court of Session in Edinburgh.'Difficult time'
+Rangers was placed in administration on Tuesday after a legal stand-off at the Court of Session in Edinburgh.

 Owner Craig Whyte lodged papers at the court on Monday indicating that the club was considering administration within 10 days.